What is a Disability?

 What services are available?

-The accommodations available to you will depend on the nature of your disability and will be determined on a case-by-case basis by the ADA Counselor.
+The accommodations available to you will depend on the nature of your disability and will be determined on a case-by-case basis by the ADA Coordinator.
 Accommodations include but are not limited to:

 Handicapped parking spaces are available at each building on campus.
 Students must have a handicapped license plate or handicapped parking permit issued by the Virginia Department of Motor Vehicles (DMV) to park in a handicapped parking space.